OPT | Optional Practical Training

 Can I use Premium Processing for my OPT application?

-Beginning March 6, 2023, F-1 students applying for OPT and OPT STEM extensions are eligible to apply for Premium Processing which expedites the processing time to 30 days or less.
+Students applying for OPT and OPT STEM extensions are eligible to apply for Premium Processing which expedites the processing time to 30 days or less.
 Students must submit form I-907, which costs an additional $1,500.00 USD.
-More information about premium processing is available on USCIS's website here: https://www.uscis.gov/forms/all-forms/how-do-i-request-premium-processing
+More information about premium processing can be found on this page under Premium Processing and on USCIS's website here: https://www.uscis.gov/forms/all-forms/how-do-i-request-premium-processing

 What counts as work related to my degree?